-Finally, the Taskforce spent considerable time examining the need for data specific to Autism and Dependency Courts.
+The Taskforce spent considerable time examining the need for data specific to Autism and Dependency Courts.
 After extensive research and discussion, it became clear that Pennsylvania-specific dependency court data of this kind did not exist.
 After much discussion, it was determined that the only place to capture this level of data would be the Common Pleas Case Management System (CPCMS).
-As such, staff met with the Administrative Office of Pennsylvania Court's Information Technology Director.
-After conferring with IT staff, it became clear that collecting dependency court Autism data is possible.
+As such, staff met with the Administrative Office of Pennsylvania Court's Information Technology (IT) Director.
+After conferring with IT staff, it became clear that collecting dependency court Autism data was possible.

-Data collection was discussed during the 2022 Spring Leadership Roundtables (LRT).
+Data collection was discussed during the 2022 Spring Leadership Roundtable (LRT) meetings.
 LRT members gave numerous examples of how they might use the Autism data regarding individuals within the dependency system.
-Some of these ideas included rearranging dockets to accommodate any special needs, creating sensory spaces in courthouses and agencies, making adjustments inside the courtroom (lighting, sounds, etc.), alerting courthouse and agency security staff, and ensuring comfort dogs are available to mention a few.
-Others stated the data would inform their local system reform conversations.
+Some of these ideas included rearranging dockets to accommodate any special needs, creating sensory spaces in courthouses and agencies, making adjustments inside the courtroom (lighting, sounds, etc.), alerting courthouse and agency security staff, and ensuring comfort dogs are available.
+Others stated that the data would inform their local system reform conversations.

-Finally, LRT members questioned how the data would be entered and collected.
+The LRT members questioned how the data would be entered and collected.
 LRT members expressed the need to ensure dependency data on individual parties was restricted to those professionals legally permitted to access such data.
-Taskforce members are hopeful that SRT members will be able to provide suggestions for accurate and useful data collection.